AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.rst

 **The human model includes "default drivers" which can constrain the human model's posture to the joint angles and velocities set in the "Mannequin.any" file.**

-These constraint enforced by the default drivers are defined as ‘soft’ constraints - constraints that be overridden by the 19 'hard constraints' which we will define.
+The constraint enforced by the default drivers are defined as ‘soft’ constraints - constraints that be overridden by the 19 'hard constraints' which we will define.

-**You can therefore sequentially add the 19 hard drivers on top of the soft default drivers, and deactivate the default drivers at the very end.
+**You can therefore sequentially add the 19 hard drivers on top of the soft default drivers, and deactivate the default drivers at the** :ref:`*very end of this lesson* <Check if model is kinematically determined?>` **.
 The advantage is that you have a model whose kinematics can be tested at every step along the way.**

 Step 1: Fixing the pelvis to ground
 -----------------------------------------------